CookedLobster/infosec-docs/docs/tryhackme/steelmountain/steelmountain-enumeration.md

 sidebar_position: 1
 title: Steel Mountain
 sidebar_label: Enumeration
 description: Hack into a Mr. Robot themed Windows machine.
-Use Metasploit for Initial Access, utilise Powershell for Windows privilege escalation enumeration and learn a new technique to get Administrator access.
+Use Metasploit for Initial Access, utilize Powershell for Windows privilege escalation enumeration and learn a new technique to get Administrator access.
 keywords: [steel mountain, tryhackme, ctf, pentesting, guide, docs, tutorial, enumeration, exploitation, nmap, privilege escalation, rejetto exploit]
 ---

 :::note Box Description

 Hack into a Mr. Robot themed Windows machine.
-Use `Metasploit` for Initial Access, utilise `Powershell` for Windows privilege escalation enumeration and learn a new technique to get Administrator access.
+Use `Metasploit` for Initial Access, utilize `Powershell` for Windows privilege escalation enumeration and learn a new technique to get Administrator access.

 :::